dubzzz/pure-rand/README.md

 All the [Distribution](https://github.com/dubzzz/pure-rand/tree/master/src/distribution) take a `RandomGenerator` as input and produce a couple `(n: number, nextGenerator: RandomGenerator)`.
 A `Distribution` is defined as `type Distribution<T> = (rng: RandomGenerator) => [T, RandomGenerator];`.

-For the moment only one `Distribution` is available:
+For the moment, available `Distribution` are:
 - `prand.uniformIntDistribution(from: number, to: number): Distribution<number>`
+- `prand.uniformBigIntDistribution(from: bigint, to: bigint): Distribution<bigint>`*

+\*Requires your JavaScript interpreter to support bigint